A flash mob waves Ukrainian flags as La Scala features a Russian opera for its gala season premiere

 Stage direction highlights Stalin's end

-Barkhatov, who at 42 has has a flourishing international career, said “Lady Macbeth” was a “very brave and exciting" choice.
+Barkhatov, who at 42 has has a flourishing international career, said “Lady Macbeth” is a “very brave and exciting" choice.

 Barkhatov's stage direction sets the opera in a cosmopolitan Russian city in the 1950s, the end of Stalin’s regime, rather than a 19th-century rural village as written for the 1930s premier.